Virtual Trackballs: An Interactive Taxonomy

 Comparison Table

-Each of these seven virtual trackballs has different behavior for controlling the pitch / yaw, and roll viewing angles, and each has different combinations of the three nice properties we identified: position independence, path independence, and smoothness.
+Each of these seven virtual trackballs has different behavior for controlling the pitch / yaw, and roll viewing angles, and each has different combinations of the five properties we identified: unboundedness, adjustable speed, position independence, path independence, and smoothness.

 Source and Implementation Details